 As reported in a recently published paper, UVA experimenters surgically joined mice together in pairs (one mouse was genetically modified to make more of a specific antioxidant than the other).
 In this traumatic procedure—which was first conducted in 1864—experimenters initially made an incision in each mouse’s skin from the elbow to the knee, almost the full length of the body.
 Then they sutured the animals’ elbows and knees together, piercing nerves that transmit pain and affect movement in those sensitive areas.

-The procedure depicted in the video above, in which two mice are surgically joined so that they share a bloodstream, was performed at the University of California, Los Angeles.
+The cruel procedure depicted in the video above, in which two mice are surgically joined so that they share a bloodstream, was performed at the University of California–Los Angeles.
+The mice who endured this nightmare were left with little to no control over their movements and likely experienced fear and anxiety as a result.
 A similar procedure was performed on mice in the UVA experiment.

 Once the mice awoke from anesthesia, they were given woefully inadequate pain medication.
 As a consequence, they likely suffered immediate and unrelieved pain until their deaths.
 They also had little to no control over their environment or mobility and no reprieve from the significant trauma that they had experienced.
 Even in mice who aren’t normally aggressive, this nightmarish situation could bring about aggressive behavior, and they would undoubtedly have experienced confusion, frustration, fear, and anxiety.